-The U.S. Department of Veterans Affairs (VA) released an eye-opening internal audit last week that revealed serious issues for veterans in need of medical care.
+The U.S. Department of Veterans Affairs (VA) released an eye-opening internal audit in June 2014 that revealed serious issues for veterans in need of medical care.
 A flurry of criticism has surrounded the department for months, resulting in the resignation of former VA Secretary Eric Shinseki and the speedy passage of both House and Senate bills to remedy the situation.
 Here are some points to be aware of as the VA prepares for some much-needed overhauling:

 - Breaking down the numbers: In 2012, VA doctors in Phoenix, AZ, repeatedly tried to call attention to their overburdened facilities and the negligent scheduling their patients were dealing with.
 A nationwide audit of 731 VA hospitals and clinics was finally completed and released earlier this month by the VA’s Office of the Inspector General (OIG).
 It revealed that nearly 60,000 veterans have had to wait at least 90 days for initial appointments with a physician, and some 64,000 veterans who sought appointments in the last 10 years have simply never been seen.
 It has also been confirmed that at least 35 veterans have died while waiting for appointments, but it is still unclear whether these deaths were caused by a lack of VA treatment or other extenuating circumstances.